General Disaster Services Information

 AmeriCorps Disaster Response Teams (A-DRTs)

 A-DRTs are current AmeriCorps programs that focus on disaster services and serve as nationally deployable resources.
 The AmeriCorps Disaster Services Unit (DSU) oversees and implements the A-DRT program.
 All A-DRTs follow a standard, established protocol in the field when deployed by the DSU and are under the management of the AmeriCorps Incident Command System.
 These members can deploy to nearly any disaster and provide:

 - Volunteer management

 - Call center and data management

 - Long term recovery development

 Volunteerism During Disasters

 When disaster strikes, unaffiliated/spontaneous volunteers who want to help will often travel from all over Kentucky and the country to assist their neighbors, friends, and even complete strangers.
 Yet without a plan, these much-needed volunteers can cause complications with rescue response efforts.
+A flood of

 Kentucky Volunteer Organizations Active in Disaster (KY-VOAD) and can provide resources to help emergency managers develop a plan and train community members to mobilize and manage these volunteers to meet needs and ensure safety.